The 20 Best Beta Thalassemia Doctors Near Me in Salt Lake City, UT

 Offers Telehealth

-James Shortridge is a Hematologist Oncology provider in West Jordan, Utah.
-Dr. Shortridge has been practicing medicine for over 15 years and is rated as an Experienced provider by MediFind in the treatment of Beta Thalassemia.
-His top areas of expertise are Paget Disease of the Breast, Breast Cancer, Colorectal Cancer, and Familial Colorectal Cancer.
+James Shortridge is an Internal Medicine provider in Murray, Utah.
+Dr. Shortridge is rated as an Experienced provider by MediFind in the treatment of Beta Thalassemia.
+His top areas of expertise are Paget Disease of the Breast, Breast Cancer, Thrombocytopenia, and Essential Thrombocythemia.
 Dr. Shortridge is currently accepting new patients.

 To see more doctors, please expand your search radius or view related conditions below.